jspaaks/2022-ieee/README.md

 ## 7. Extras: Recommended workflow to publish on Zenodo with maximum metadata

-Prerequisites:
+**Prerequisites**

-- section above on Citation File Format
+1. section above on Citation File Format
-- section above on `zenodraft`
+1. section above on `zenodraft`
-- GitHub Actions
+1. basic knowledge of GitHub Actions

 **This section in brief**